hyfoxus/movieRecsBot/README.md

 - Add `secrets/` to your `.gitignore` (already done in this repo) so you never commit real credentials.
 - If you rotate the token, update the file and restart the stack.

-Database credentials now live in `.env` (see step 2); update that file whenever you change the password.
+Database credentials now live in `apps/movieRecBot/.env` (see step 2); update that file whenever you change the password.

 ---